celery/celery/docs/internals/protov2.rst

 - May consider moving callbacks/errbacks/chain into body.

-    It's unknown if huge lists in headers will cause messaging overhead, but the downside of moving them into the body is that intermediates will not be able to introspect these values.
+    Will huge lists in headers cause overhead?
+    The downside of keeping them in the body is that intermediates won't be able to introspect these values.

 Definition
 ==========